alainamb/translation-quality-mgmt/README.md

 Then navigate to extensions in the side menu of VSC and install the Live Server extension.

-More detailed instrutions for getting the VSC environment ready can be found here: `5_evaluations_for_distribution/TranslationEvaluations-HowToDisplayYourFeedback.pdf`
+More detailed instructions for getting the VSC environment ready can be found here: `5_evaluations_for_distribution/TranslationEvaluations-HowToDisplayYourFeedback.pdf`

 ### Why start with source files in markdown format?